 The Dodds came to Papua New Guinea in 2014 with the goal of translating the Bible and establishing a church in a previously unreached language group.
 For nearly two years, they labored alongside the Lehmans and Canns as we all learned the trade language, conducted surveys, chose a language group, and built two homes.
 But shortly after moving into the tribe, some health issues sent them back to the states.
 In God’s providence, just three months before their scheduled return to PNG, Matt Dodd discovered he had stage four lung cancer.
 The Dodds ministry shifted back to Arizona, but their love for the people in Mawerero has not waned.
 Matt and Cameron both trained the Mitchells to take over the work in the Ndo language.
 Matt Dodd went to be with his Savior on July 18, 2017.
+Cameron continues to serve Finisterre Vision and others through her skills as a writer.
 Their kids are Susanna, Benaiah, Onesimus, and Mary.
-You can support Cameron and kids benevolently through Grace Bible Church.

 Jeremy and Lorie Lehman serve as logistics coordinators for the Mitchells and Canns.
 They live in the city of Madang and help with government documents, shipping supplies to the village, and a host of other duties.
 They have also been a huge encouragement to us via phone calls and even visits to the tribe!
 Their support enables the missionaries in the village to focus on learning the language, church planting, and Bible translation.
 Without them our work would slow drastically or cease altogether.
 We are very thankful for their sacrificial labors on our behalf.
 They have three kids: Greer, Belle, and Knox.